Bahamas Destination Wedding

 Frequently Asked Questions

-While I have answered the most frequently asked questions about weddings in the Bahamas, you can ask any questions you may have about a wedding in the Bahamas by using my Ask Glenn page and I will get you the answer.
+While I have answered the most frequently asked questions about Bahamas destination wedding, you can ask any questions you may have about a destination wedding in the Bahamas by using my Ask Glenn page and I will get you the answer.

 1. What are the requirements for having a wedding in the Bahamas?

 - Anyone wishing to have a wedding in the Bahamas must first request a Bahamas marriage license from the Registry.
 A Bahamas marriage license is valid for three months.
 After a marriage has taken place, a Marriage Duplicate Register (Form No. 9) is sent to the Registry by the Marriage Officer as quickly as possible.
 From this document certified copies of marriage certificates are issued.

 - The legal age of marriage in the Bahamas is eighteen (18).